 For all types of sex using lube, symptoms of friction and infection were rarely reported and were less likely to occur with the use of lubricant.
 Women mostly applied lube to their own or their partner's genitals.

-* check out this Yeast Infection No More Review if you have a yeast infection.
+* A Great Yeast Infection No More Review - CHECK IT OUT HERE!
+It will be amazingly helpful if you have a yeast infection.
 And use a lube!

 The Best Lubricants For Intercourse